Empowerment in the Workplace: What It Is and Why It Matters

 3. Listen to employees

 There’s a reason customer surveys are so effective when optimizing a product–because they gather feedback from the people who directly use and experience that product.
 It’s no different when you’re looking to optimize your business.
 You have to gather input from the people who work in that business.
-Employees can be the most amazing source for transformative change–if you actually listen to their contributions.
+Employees can be the most amazing source of transformative change–if you listen to their contributions.

 Related: How to Measure Employee Satisfaction